DenverDawgs18/MailMind2/map.md

 To Do List:

-Portal to nav
 Delete email accounts
 Tab view
-Time
-Index
+Calendar
+Email items to self w index